ZinggJM/GxTFT/README.md

 The purpose of this Library and its design is to make additions easy.

--- under construction --

-This seems the right place to present my ideas for this topic.
-I will do it step-by-step.
+This is the right place to present my ideas for this topic.
+I do it step-by-step.

 The initial commit serves as "proof of concept".
 It supports: